Documents, certificates, letters and notes available at the British Consulate Lisbon.

 Obtain a car importation certificate

 If they confirm you are eligible for duty free importation, please book an appointment with us to take a sworn declaration that you have transferred your residence to Portugal.
 The owner of the vehicle is required to be present for this service.
-This letter should be one of the last documents you obtain.

 It may be possible to attend an appointment with the British Consulate Lisbon via Skype at one of our Consular Representatives in the Azores, Madeira, Portimão or Porto.
 Please state in the comments box if you prefer an appointment at one of these locations when you book online and we will contact you to confirm availability.